rancher/charts/docs/makefile.md

 `BRANCH_VERSION="<2.X>" CHART="<some_chart>" DEBUG="<true || false>" make enforce-lifecycle`: Lists all assets versions and then starts to remove older versions with `make remove` enforcing the rules defined at: [New Assets Lifecycle](../README.md#new-assets-lifecycle).
 If run without specifying `CHART=`, will enforce lifecycle rules in all charts.

+`BRANCH_VERSION="<2.x>" CHART="<some_chart>" make lifecycle-status`: Analyzes the state of the current branch, analyzes the state of the official development and production branches for the given branch version, saves everything to logs on `logs/` folder.